 Timothy Bishop, Save the Children’s Country Director in Afghanistan, said:

 “We are deeply concerned that this pandemic will lead to a perfect storm of hunger, disease and death in Afghanistan unless the world takes action now to ensure vulnerable children and their families have enough to eat, especially those in remote areas and the urban poor.

 “The uncertainty surrounding COVID-19 means many families are stressed about putting food on the table, with no clear indication of how long the current crisis will go on.
-Meanwhile children who miss out on their daily nutritional needs are at far greater risk of getting sick.
-In extreme cases the lack of food may even affect a child’s physical and mental development, with devastating consequences for the rest of their lives.
+Meanwhile, children who miss out on their daily nutritional needs are at a far greater risk of getting sick.
+In extreme cases, the lack of food may even affect a child’s physical and mental development, with devastating consequences for the rest of their lives.

 “Afghan children have suffered enough.
 Most have known nothing but conflict in their lives.
 We cannot allow COVID-19 to further rob them of their futures.”

 To support Save the Children’s global COVID-19 emergency appeal, click here.